Best AEO Platforms 2026

 Evertune

-Evertune ($3,000+/mo) is an enterprise-only AEO platform backed by $15M in Series A funding, serving Fortune 500 clients.
-As of May 2026, it tracks 6+ AI search engines.
-Its unique asset is EverPanel, a 25-million consumer panel that provides demand-side data on how real users interact with AI search results.
+Evertune ($800/mo Pro, custom Enterprise) is a monitoring-led AEO platform backed by $15M in Series A funding (Felicis, August 2025), serving Fortune 500 clients.
+As of July 2026, it tracks up to 11 AI search engines and layers on content strategy briefs, AI ad retargeting through The Trade Desk, and Shopping Intelligence.
+Its signature asset is EverPanel, a 25-million consumer panel that provides demand-side data on how real users interact with AI search results.

 The 25-million consumer panel is unlike anything else in the market.
 While other platforms show you what AI search engines say, Evertune shows you how consumers respond to those answers.
-That behavioral data layer is invaluable for brands making multi-million dollar marketing decisions.
-The $3,000+/mo starting price and enterprise-only sales process mean this is not accessible to most teams.
+That behavioral data layer is valuable for brands making large marketing decisions.
+Evertune added an $800/mo Pro tier so it is no longer strictly enterprise-only, but it stops short of turnkey publishing.

 Best for: Fortune 500 brands that need consumer behavior data alongside AI search monitoring and have enterprise budgets.